GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/all-infrastructure/README.md

 done
 ```

-### Verifying roles in the Terraform service account
+### Verifying access in the Terraform service account

-Once the roles are added, run the following command to verify them -
+#### Using custom role and granular permissions (recommended)

+Verify that the custom role is attached to the service account -

 ```shell
 gcloud projects get-iam-policy <YOUR-PROJECT-ID>  \